North Star Books - my guiding lights for work and life.

 If I had to choose just one of Martha’s many offerings to recommend it would be The Way of Integrity.

 This book is her roadmap to coming home to yourself.
-Martha names the ache so many of us feel when our life looks fine but feels wrong—and offers a path towards home.
+Martha names the ache so many of us feel when our life looks fine but feels wrong, and offers a path towards home.

 Drawing on everything from Dante’s Divine Comedy to her own extraordinary life, she shows what happens when we stop contorting ourselves to fit expectations and instead live in alignment with our truth.
+It’s deep, radical, and practical.
+I am going to be listening to and learning from this book for years and years to come.

 Books for exhaustion, depression and burnout

-Honorable Mentions
+Honorable Mention

 Can’t Even: How Millennials Became the Burnout Generation, by Anne Helen Peterson